-Pioneer Battalions were essentially light military combat engineers organised like the infantry and located at the very forward edge of the battle area.
+Pioneer Battalions were essentially infantry with light military combat engineer skills and located at the very forward edge of the battle area.
 They were used to develop and enhance protection and mobility for supported troops and to deny it to the enemy.
 They constructed defensive positions, command posts and dugouts, prepared barbed wire defences and on occasion breached those of the enemy using devices like the Bangalore Torpedo.

 Steve Larkins June 2013

 Battle / Campaign / Involvement